About memory usage

 If your server ends up using more than its base memory, it might be stopped.
-But it won't be automatically stopped the moment it exceeds it base memory.
-Read on for an explanation on how we decide to stop servers.
+But it won't be automatically restarted the moment it exceeds it base memory.
+Read on for an explanation on how we decide to restart servers.

-First thing's first — like we said before, if your server's memory usage is below its base memory, we'll never stop it automatically.
+First thing's first — like we said before, if your server's memory usage is below its base memory, we'll never restart it automatically.

 For the rest of this section, we're talking about the machine that hosts your game server as well as others — the box.

-If the box has lots of memory available, we won't stop any servers.
+If the box has lots of memory available, we won't restart any servers.

-If lots of servers are using lots of memory, so the box's available memory is running low, we'll stop a server.
+If lots of servers are using lots of memory, so the box's available memory is running low, we'll restart a server.